-Livestock sourced for export must meet the requirements set out in the applicable importing country protocol and import permit, such as sex, breed, and property clearances etc. Upon inspection by a LEIMT member, any animal that does not meet the importing country requirements is not fit to export.
+Livestock sourced for export must meet the requirements set out in the applicable importing country protocol and import permit, such as sex, breed, and property clearances etc. Upon inspection, any animal that does not meet the importing country requirements is not fit to export.
 Animals that are not fit to export must, in accordance with part 1B, be removed from the export consignment.